The term ‘barbarous

 4J.
 Barrandon & J. P. Callu & C. Brenot in their article, "The Analysis of Constantinian Coins (A.D.
 313-40) By Non-Destructive Californium 252 Activation Analysis," Archaeometry 19 (1977): 173-186, found that examples of the VLPP imitative from Trier averaged less than 2% silver.

-5I heard that the phrase "make money hand over fist" referred to the minting practice of holding the die in your fist and striking with a hammer in your other hand.
-I cannot verify the validity of this, though!
+holding the die in your fist and striking with a hammer in your

 6Pierre Bastien, "Imitations of Late Roman Bronze Coins, 318-363" American Numismatic Society Museum Notes 30 (1985): 144.